gioblu/PJON/documentation/configuration.md

 ```

 ### Router mode
-Use `set_router` to configure the device in router mode, simply receiving all the incoming packets:
+When an instance is configured in router mode it is able to receive all incoming packets without any bus or device id filtering.
+Use `set_router` to configure the router mode:
 ```cpp
   bus.set_router(true);
 ```